 - Confirm your choices by typing “yes” in the space provided and then click FINISH.
 (You can click QUIT to cancel your selection.)

 - Your profile and eligibility will be transmitted to ETS.

 - At the bottom of the Assessments page is a list of your active and pending eligibility requests and their status.

 - Contact us if you have any general GACE questions or issues with requesting your assessment in your MyPSC account or if you are unsure about which option you should select for your testing reason.

 It is your responsibility to ensure that the first and last names on your admission ticket match the ID documents you will present on the day of the test.
 Note: Hyphens, accents, suffixes, middle initials, and spaces in your name will not appear on the admission ticket.

 If your ID documents do not match the name you use when you register, you may be prohibited from testing, your test fees may be forfeited, and/or your test scores may be canceled.

 There are free test prep materials available on the GACE website—test center tour video, Study Companions, and the GACE Strategies for Success video are available for download.
 Interactive practice tests will begin being available for purchase in the ETS store this fall.
-Visit the GACE website at for more information. (opens new window)
+Visit the GACE website for more information. (opens new window)

 - Follow the screens to create your account.
 Be sure to enter your full legal name exactly as it appears on your legal ID (Driver’s license or passport; NOT your UGA ID card) and complete all required fields.